mekedron/better-mac/README.md

 - [AutoRaise](https://github.com/sbmpost/AutoRaise) [OpenSource] - Focuses or raises your windows on hover!
 It's very useful for a multi-monitor setup and mostly opens your windows in full-size mode.
 I would really like to use it myself, but only focus mode works poorly with JetBrains tools...
 - <s>[TextSniper](https://textsniper.app/) [Shareware] - A smiple shortcut that a copies any text from screen or image to your clipboard!
 Must have!</s> <b>Deprecated:</b> Use [ClipSlop](https://mekedron.github.io/ClipSlop/) - it supports basic OCR features out of the box.
 - [Hammerspoon](https://github.com/Hammerspoon/hammerspoon) [Opensource] - I highly recommend this tool for all the customizations you might need related to shortcuts or any other macOS automation.
 In the era of AI agents and coding tools, you can ask them to get what you need and you will because they are really good at this.
 You can check my config [here](https://github.com/mekedron/hammerspoon-config).
+- [Amphetamine](https://apps.apple.com/us/app/amphetamine/id937984704) [Free] - Tool that keeps your mac awake.
+Better alternative to Caffeine.
+Killer feature: let you to prevent your mac from sleep even when the lid is closed, which is super cool for modern era of AI agents.

 ## System Tweaks